Sabutour/Jordan-McDonald-ARTV2059-Blog/index.md

 Okay, in all seriousness, this is a time capsule project.
 Two parts, capturing a location with a [360 degree camera](https://www.insta360.com/product/insta360-onex2) as a sort of time capsule of that space, and then a VR alternate reality of sorts.
 My idea is to capture my bedroom (very imaginative, I know), but it's required for the parallel world.

 The parallel world is a dream state.
 Not quite real, not quite possible, but it is the same location.
-Or rather, it's the same location _in spirit._ A bedroom is a haven from the world (or it could be in inescapable prison thanks to a global pandemic, but lets stick with haven for now) where someone can be themself, express themself through their gathered knickknacks and decorations.
+Or rather, it's the same location _in spirit._ A bedroom is a haven from the world (or it could be an inescapable prison thanks to a global pandemic, but lets stick with haven for now) where someone can be themself, express themself through their gathered knickknacks and decorations.
 Just be.

 But I also want this project to be a culmination of what I've been working on so far.
 So the parallel world?